unicode-org/icu-data/tzdata/readme.txt

+// © 2016 and later: Unicode, Inc. and others.
+// License & terms of use: http://www.unicode.org/copyright.html#License

 // Copyright (c) 2006 IBM and Others.
 All Rights Reserved

 This directory contains updated zoneinfo.txt, binary versions, and a Makefile which will